 - Keeping children off stairs by installing safety gates.

-If you or a loved one are the victim of a traumatic brain injury (TBI) as the result of someone else’s carelessness, please call Feroleto Law today.
+If you or a loved one are the victims of a traumatic brain injury (TBI) as the result of someone else’s carelessness, please call Feroleto Law today.

 Did You Know…

-- The most common type of traumatic brain injury is the concussion.
+- The most common type of traumatic brain injury is a concussion.

 - Approximately half of all TBI patients will require surgery to remove or repair a hematoma or contusion.